 Companies should adopt a workflow that allows them to synchronise control of their artwork.
 The best way to do that is to develop digital brand content in tight integration with the same workflows used to create and manage artwork for the physical package.

 Brand owners should always consider the latest technologies that are genuinely pushing the boundaries in packaging and artwork.

 Interactive and responsive packaging is one example.
 Imagine a future where your food products let you know when you need to visit the supermarket to renew your supply and when your medication containers tell you when it’s time to take your next dose.

 Researchers have recently developed electronic screens for paper-based packaging, an innovation that could change the way brands attract and interact with customers.
 To make paper behave more like a touch-screen, graphics are printed on one side of a sheet of paper or cardboard and conductive ink is printed on the other side to create touch sensors.

 Meanwhile the invisible watermarks mentioned earlier can offer more than simply anti-counterfeit properties.
 When recognised, the code interacts with a customer’s smartphone or table.
 A simple scan can provide the customer with product information, special offers and link them to marketing campaigns, events and special occasions.

 Getting the basics right first

-Innovation like this could revolutionize packaging.
+Innovation like this could revolutionise packaging.
 But companies can only focus on innovation in their packaging and artwork when they get the basics right.
 That starts with having efficient processes in place, achieving end-to-end control over their packaging workflow from idea to the shop shelf.
-That helps them minimize or remove mistakes and get products to markets as quickly as possible.
+That helps them minimise or remove mistakes and get products to markets as quickly as possible.